Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/extend/approach.md

 Lastly, our styles build on the fundamental behaviors of common web elements.
 Whenever possible, we prefer to use what the browser provides. <!--For example, you can put a `.btn` class on nearly any element, but most elements don't provide any semantic value or browser functionality.
 So instead, we use `<button>`s and `<a>`s.-->

 The same goes for more complex components.
 While we _could_ write our own form validation plugin to add classes to a parent element based on an input's state, thereby allowing us to style the text say red, we prefer using the `:valid`/`:invalid` pseudo-elements every browser provides us.

-Whenever possible, we prefer to write HTML and CSS over JavaScript.
-In general, HTML and CSS are more prolific and accessible to more people of all different experience levels.
-HTML and CSS are also faster in your browser than JavaScript, and your browser generally provides a great deal of functionality for you.

 <!--
 ## Utilities